docarray/docarray/docs/user_guide/storing/index_elastic.md

     db = ElasticDocIndex[MyDoc](index_name='test_db3')
     ```

-Once the schema of your Document Index is defined in this way, the data that you are indexing can be either of the
-predefined Document type, or your custom Document type.
+Once you have defined the schema of your Document Index in this way, the data that you index can be either the predefined Document type or your custom Document type.

 The [next section](#index) goes into more detail about data indexing, but note that if you have some `TextDoc`s, `ImageDoc`s etc. that you want to index, you _don't_ need to cast them to `MyDoc`: